3 days in Sydney is not enough to see all of this beautiful Australian city.

 The Rocks are the first site of European settlement in Australia.
 If you enjoy history, this is one of the best places you can visit during your 3 days in Sydney!

-It’s right next to Darling Harbour and has excellent views of the Harbour Bridge!
 There are many dining options in the area and a few art galleries.
 The area has been transformed from its working-class roots!

-It’s also home to Cadman’s cottage, which is the oldest residential home in Australia.
-A visit to the rocks is the perfect way to end your 3-day itinerary of Sydney, as you enjoy the views of the Harbour before you leave!
+A visit to the rocks is the perfect way to end your Sydney 3 day itinerary, as you enjoy the views of the Harbour before you leave!

 Other Places to Visit in Sydney